Call Back Request

 Children who are autistic may have repetitive stereotyped body movements such as rocking, pacing, or hand flapping.
 They are very much responsive to the change in their routines or aggressive or self-injurious behavior.
 Some children with autism may also develop seizures that may not occur until adolescence.

 It is possible to say how you might feel when the suspicion starts to creep up that your son or daughter might have a disability.
 For some parents, it's absolutely heartbreaking.

 Autism spectrum disorder (ASD) can look different in different people.
 It is a developmental disability that affects the way people communicate, behave or interact with others.
 There is no single cause for it, and symptoms can be very mild or very serve.
 The main features of autism spectrum disorder (ASD) are problems with social communication and interaction.

 People with ASD often have symptoms or aspects of other conditions, such as;

-Even if your child hasn't officially diagnosed with autism spectrum disorder (ASD).
+Even if your child hasn't been officially been diagnosed with autism spectrum disorder (ASD).
 He/She may still benefit from certain treatments.
 The Individuals with Disabilities Education Act (IDEA) makes those treatments possible for children under age 3 who may be at risk for developmental problems.
-The type of treatment a child receives for an ASD depends on his individual needs.
+The type of treatment a child receives for ASD depends on his individual needs.
 They can include different kinds of therapies, to improve speech and behavior, and sometimes meditations to manage any condition related to autism.